 This module behaves as if it contained a use statement for the module ieee_exceptions, so all the features of ieee_exceptions are included.
-For information of this module, refer to "Module IEEE_EXCEPTIONS," on page 117.
+For information of this module, refer to Module IEEE_EXCEPTIONS.

+6.27.2.
 IEEE_ARITHMETIC Derived Types

 The ieee_arithmetic intrinsic module provides access to these two derived types: ieee_class_type and ieee_round_type.